 THE DEPARTMENT OF TECHNOLOGY AND SOCIETY

 The Department of Technology and Society at Lund University has for a long time been active in the research and education of road safety.
-It has a multidisciplinary composition with expertise in civil engineering, psychology and sociology.
+Its multidisciplinary composition includes expertise in civil engineering, psychology and sociology.
 The department offers graduate courses in Traffic Planning, Traffic Engineering and Highway Engineering, as well as specially designed courses for practitioners.

 Course period and venue

-One week at Lund University in Lund.
-The course can also be tailor-made for organisations and thus carried out at their locations.
+Three days at Lund University in Lund, Sweden.
+The course can also be tailor-made for organisations and carried out at their locations.

-Fee includes lectures, literature, course binder, coffee breaks, welcome lunch, farewell mingle, certificate and medical insurance.
+Fee includes lectures, literature, course binder, coffee breaks, lunch, course certificate and insurance.

 Substitution of participants is allowed at any time and without charges, but it is advisable that such should take place at the start of the course.